grgbr/enbox/doc/install.rst

 install
 *******

-Install objects and optionally documentation constructed at :ref:`building
+Install objects and optionally documentation constructed at :ref:`building <sect-install-build>` time.
-<sect-build>` time.
 Objects are basically installed under PREFIX_ directory.

 If not completed, the install target performs the build phase implicitly using default configuration settings.